Daisuki69/uncode/README.md

 qiezka would be even stronger

-for a true genuine useful app looks suspicious and qiezka says its blocked thats acceptable, you can find multiple of the same apps anyways but you cant find the same qiezka anywhere for a genuine distracting app successfully disguises, will be tested and hardened soon if i encounter such app
+for a true genuine useful app looks suspicious and qiezka says its blocked thats acceptable, you can find multiple of the same apps anyways but you cant find the same qiezka anywhere, but if something truly is unique and useful can always contact me and will allow such app in future for a genuine distracting app successfully disguises, will be tested and hardened soon if i encounter such app